HexHive/HyperPill/hyperpill-snap/README.md

 where dir can be `kvm`, `hyperv`, `macos`, or whatever you want.

-P.S. you may want to run `md5sum dir/mem | cut -d ' ' -f 1 > dir/mem.md5sum` to
-make your life easy.

 ## [Optional] Obtain Symbols for Debugging

 Adjust the kernel version and architecture accordingly.